 The project extends on the concept that great ideas and practice change often result from the conversations that occur between farmers ‘over the fence’ and when farmers get the opportunity to look beyond their farm gate.
 The project will utilise Weddin Landcare’s extensive network to connect farmers with leading or early adopting farmers and experts to gain the practical advice and guidance they need to adopt climate-smart agricultural production systems.Â

-Other events have also been planned – check out the list below of upcoming events and keep an eye on our facebook page for updates or sign up to our e-newsletter to get notifications direct to your inbox. Â
+Keep an eye on our facebook page for updates on this project or sign up to our e-newsletter to get notifications direct to your inbox. Â

 How can you get involved?